 “That’s better than he deserves,” Lykas growled.

 “Those aren’t his wares,” she reminded him.
 “They’re Orinder’s wares.
-And if you think Orinder approved of his grandson busting up Phialla and Ness’s things out in the open, in front of how many witnesses, you’re wrong.
+And if you think Orinder approved of his grandson breaking Phialla and Ness’s things out in the open, in front of how many witnesses, you’re wrong.
 Now hurry, before Scand takes it all.”

 Both snapped their heads around, looking for the absent Scand, and ran for the stall so they could get their share of the stake.

 She glanced at Tearlach and nodded.
 “Yeah.
 It keeps the merchants from messing with the kids.
 They have to pay to get their stuff back, and that goes into the rats’ pockets.
 It’s never enough to cause them harm, but enough to make them rethink attacking them.
 I need to get to the guardhouse before they do, to write out the stake.”